corefan/xenko-docs/en/manual/animation/custom-attributes.md

-# Custom animation properties
+# Custom attributes

 <span class="label label-doc-level">Intermediate</span>

-You can import custom attributes created modeling tools such as Maya into Xenko.
+You can import custom attributes created in modeling tools such as Maya.

+Currently, you can only import custom **animated** attributes.
+Attributes that aren't animated can't be imported.

 ![Maya properties](media/custom-attributes-in-maya.png)